kevinboone/xine-server/server/README.md

 A sample configuration file is provided in the source code bundle.

+For example, a useful line to add for a system that has an ALSA ID of `C10` is

+    audio.device.alsa_front_device:plughw:CARD=C10,DEV=0

+If you have `aplay` installed, you can get a list of hardware devices by running `aplay -L`.

 `--debug`

 Run in debug mode: do not detach from controlling terminal, and enable verbose